digi-ron/AU-Falcon-SPUD-Project/Electrical/RearLights/RearLights.md

 ## Plug Type

-The plug used for the tail lights in the AU Falcon is a simple 6-way automotive connector.
-Information on this part is sparse, but some sources note it as a 250 style connector, which is manufactured by multiple sources, such as [Narva](../../Credits.md#sources)
+The plug used for the tail light connector is known as a 250 Series Quick Connect 6-way connector.
+There are many manufacturers for these connectors such as [Narva](../../Credits.md#sources), and as such it should be relatively trivial to find one from an Automotive Shop

 ![Rear connector car loom end plug](./rear-plug-car-side.jpg)
 ![Rear connector light end plug](./rear-plug-light-side.jpg)

-> Pictures of the car loom end connector and the light end connector respectively
+> Pictures of the car loom end connector (female connector housing) and the light end connector (male connector housing) respectively

 ## Pinout